 Commentary on rainfall probabilities based on 'phases' of the SOI

-The monthly value of the Southern Oscillation Index (SOI) fell from +2.6 for May to -9.1 for June.
-According to the SOI Phase system the SOI is in a ‘Rapidly Falling’ phase.
+The monthly value of the Southern Oscillation Index (SOI)* was +18.6 in May and +15.7 in June.
+According to the SOI Phase system the SOI remains in a ‘Consistently Positive’ phase.

 Readers should note that seasonal outlooks are stated in terms of probabilities.
-For example, an outlook may be stated as ‘a 50 to 70 per cent probability of exceeding median rainfall’.
-Such a statement should be interpreted as also meaning a 30 to 50 per cent probability of below-median rainfall.
+For example, whilst an outlook may be stated as ‘a 60 to 70 per cent probability of exceeding median rainfall’, such a statement should be interpreted as also meaning a 30 to 40 per cent probability of below-median rainfall.
 In cases where outcomes with a high probability may be more likely, this does not mean that less probable events will not occur in any given year.

 Furthermore, while climate outlook schemes cannot provide outlooks with absolute certainty, users who follow a skilful scheme should benefit from doing so in the long-term.
 Thus, users should consider the historical track record of any scheme, and such information is becoming increasingly available.